wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### Better quality plots

-_Gnuplot_ doesn’t seem to provide a portable way of determining whether it supports the high-quality bitmap output that the cairo library provides.
-On systems where _gnuplot_ is compiled to use this library the pngcairo option from the configuration menu (that can be overridden by the variable `wxplot_pngcairo`) enables support for antialiasing and additional line styles.
-If `wxplot_pngcairo` is set without _gnuplot_ supporting this the result will be error messages instead of graphics.
+_Gnuplot_ doesn’t seem to provide a portable way of determining whether it supports the high-quality bitmap output that the Cairo library provides.
+On systems where _gnuplot_ is compiled to use this library the pngCairo option from the configuration menu (that can be overridden by the variable `wxplot_pngcairo`) enables support for antialiasing and additional line styles.
+If `wxplot_pngCairo` is set without _gnuplot_ supporting this the result will be error messages instead of graphics.

 ### Opening embedded plots in interactive _gnuplot_ windows